 Have You Been Exposed to Asbestos on the USS Astoria (CL-90)?

-We can assist you in understanding how personnel was exposed to asbestos on the USS Astoria (CL-90).
-We can also put you in contact with former Navy colleagues.
-For more information, call us 760-621-6147.
+We can assist you in understanding how personnel were exposed to asbestos on the USS Astoria (CL-90) and put you in contact with former Navy colleagues.
+Veterans diagnosed with asbestos-related cancer are entitled to compensation and may file claims.
+Should you decide to do so, we can help by putting you in touch with experienced attorneys.